Safe full of jewelry found in late Selma man’s home; the Sheriff’s Office wants to know if it’s yours

-FRESNO, California (KSEE) – Dozens of pieces of jewelry were found in the safe of a late Selma man.
+FRESNO, California (KGPE) – Dozens of pieces of jewelry were found in the safe of a late Selma man.
 The Fresno County Sheriff’s Office is now asking if any of them yours?

 George Garabedian owned Geo’s Jewelry for decades.
 When he died last summer, Fresno County officials found envelopes of jewelry with little other information.